-CommunicationFIRST’s long-term, mission-driven goals seek to: (1) Improve Understanding and Change Attitudes; (2) Reform Policies and Improve Practices; and (3) Protect and Defend Legal Rights.
+CommunicationFIRST’s long-term goals seek to: (1) Improve Understanding and Change Attitudes; (2) Reform Policies and Improve Practices; and (3) Protect and Defend Legal Rights.
 The following is a modest sampling of what we’d like to achieve.

 To increase society’s understanding of the fundamental importance, power, and necessity of human communication.

 To reduce the barriers currently preventing the vast majority of people with speech disorders from accessing effective communication supports and systems.